-The New Zealand Vice-Chancellors' Committee is established under the Education Act 1989 and exercises authorities under that Act relating to quality assurance in the universities and the administration of scholarships.
-The Committee adopted the name Universities New Zealand - Te Pōkai Tara in 2010.
+The New Zealand Vice-Chancellors' Committee (NZVCC) is established under the Education Act 1989 and exercises authorities under that Act relating to quality assurance in the universities and the administration of scholarships.
+The Education and Training Act 2020 sets out the administrative provisions that apply to the NZVCC.
+The NZVCC adopted the operating name Universities New Zealand - Te Pōkai Tara in 2010.

-The functions of the Committee under the Education Act are:
+The functions of the NZVCC under the Acts are:

-- to act as the body primarily responsible for quality assurance matters in the universities - to set up inter-university course approval and moderation procedures - to exercise in relation to universities in accordance with section 253A the powers of the Qualifications Authority under sections 249 to 251C, 254A(2)(b), and 255 - to list university qualifications on the Qualifications Framework - to grant scholarships to students enrolled or proposing to enrol at universities out of money under its control on such terms as the Committee considers appropriate - where another body has power to grant such scholarships- - (i) if authorised to do so, to make appointments to that body - (ii) if requested by that body to do so, to advise that body on the grant of such scholarships - to make recommendations to the Qualifications Authority on criteria for entrance to universities for the purposes of the performance by that Authority of its functions under section 257
+- to act as the body primarily responsible for quality assurance matters in the universities - to set up inter-university course approval and moderation procedures - to exercise in relation to universities in accordance with section 253A the powers of the Qualifications Authority under sections 249 to 251C, 254A(2)(b), and 255 - to list university qualifications on the Qualifications Framework - to grant scholarships to students enrolled or proposing to enrol at universities out of money under its control on such terms as the Committee considers appropriate - where another body has power to grant such scholarships - (i) if authorised to do so, to make appointments to that body - (ii) if requested by that body to do so, to advise that body on the grant of such scholarships - to make recommendations to the Qualifications Authority on criteria for entrance to universities for the purposes of the performance by that Authority of its functions under section 257